arthurgrigoletto/ebay-subscription/README.md

 I decided to use some libraries as bull, bull-board and nodemailer because I found it easies and faster to use.
 I chose sucrase to compile the code because it's a lot faster than others, finally a chose not use typescript because it would cost more effort to implement aRequirementsnd use with libraries that I don't have much expertise.

-If I have more knowledge and time, I probably give more attention to cancel and update a job, unit and integration tests, use some tool to document better the API and study more about monorepo.
+If I have more knowledge and time, I probably give more attention to cancel and update a job, unit and integration tests, use some tool to document better the API, make frontend application and study more about monorepo.

 *To see if the emails are send correctly access http://localhost:8025 - This open MailHog Interface after containers is up*